 - Anthropomorphic Personification: He's a personification of the Doctor's dark side, more specifically, his self-loathing.

-- Evil Redhead: Looks like the Doctor finally got to be ginger after all.
+- Evil Redhead: Looks the Doctor finally got to be ginger after all.

-- Fan Disservice: At one point, he dresses in a Ready for Lovemaking style.
+- Fan Disservice: At one point, he dresses in a Ready for Lovemaking style while Amy is alone with him in the TARDIS.

-- Faux Affably Evil: He's having so much fun, with all his different costumes.
+- Faux Affably Evil: He's having so much fun with all his different costumes.
+He is genuinely Affably Evil towards Amy, though.

 - Intangible Man: He has no physical form.
 The Doctor briefly wonders if this is his motivation.